USEPA/RAQSAPI/README.md

                         dependencies = TRUE,
                         upgrade = "always",
                         build = TRUE,
-                        #optional if you want the manual
+                        #optional, if you want the manual
                         build_manual = TRUE,
-                        #optional if you want the vignette
+                        #optional, if you want the vignette
                         build_vignettes = TRUE
                         )
 ```